jeseph/genesis-sample-grid/README.md

-# QCM Base
+# Genesis Sample Grid

-Our internal development theme based on the Genesis Framework
+A modular version of the Genesis Sample theme that leverages CSS grid.